 Other Usability Methods

-Thinking Aloud Method: In a thinking aloud test, you ask test participants to use the system while continuously thinking out loud — that is, simply verbalizing their thoughts as they move through the user interface.
+- Test participants use the system while continuously thinking out loud — that is, simply verbalizing their thoughts as they move through the user interface.

-In conclusion, these are what Usability Methods are about and how they measures user’s experience in a website.
+In conclusion, these are what Usability Methods are about and how they measure user’s experience in a website.
 We hope this article benefits you.
-Stay tune to our next blog post where we will be sharing with you on more tips regarding the various topics.
-Also, you can check out our previous blog post.
+Stay tuned to our next blog post where we will be sharing with you on more tips regarding the various topics.
+You can also check out our previous blog post.
 Alternatively, you can visit our website for more information.